na-na-hi/renget/archive/elysianrealm.md

 Priority | Signet | Details
 ------ | ------ | ------
-1st | Kalpas1 | Both damage boosts, HP cap up, vulnerability are the key choices; can pick Burden from enhanced 2nd | Pardofelis1 | 10% bonus silver, both damage boosts, HP SP cap up are the key choices; must pick at lesat breach from enhanced, can also pick ultimate
+1st | Kalpas1 | Both damage boosts, HP cap up, vulnerability are the key choices; can pick Burden from enhanced 2nd | Pardofelis1 | 10% bonus silver, both damage boosts, HP SP cap up are the key choices; must pick at least breach from enhanced, can also pick ultimate
 2nd | Griseo1 | Red Yellow Black are the key choices, unlock nexus
 Optional | Vill-V1 | 523 are the key choices, individual is fine, nexus is better Optional | Kosma2 | Ultimate, evasion, shieldbreak damage are the key choices, don't need nexus; can also pick Sakura vulnerability, TDM as reinforcement